-The current study provides the first comprehensive meta-analysis on the stability of cognitive ability over the life span.
+The present study provides the first comprehensive meta-analysis on the stability of cognitive ability over the life span.
 We investigated the rank-order correlations of cognitive abilities and their moderators in 205 samples.
-The analyses were conducted on the overall dataset as well as on subdatasets pertaining to general intelligence and broad cognitive abilities, thereby covering the top two strata of the CHC model, the most recent psychometric model of cognitive ability.
+The analyses were conducted on the overall data set as well as on subdata sets pertaining to general intelligence and broad cognitive abilities, thereby covering the top two strata of the CHC model, the most recent psychometric model of cognitive ability.

 Overall, cognitive abilities were exceedingly stable over considerable time spans, with stabilities ranging from .65 to .80 for a 5-year interval and an age of 20 depending on the specific ability.
 The highest stability was observed for general intelligence.
-Interestingly, the more knowledge-based abilities of Comprehension Knowledge, Quantitative Knowledge, and Reading and Writing were similarly stable to general intelligence.
-In contrast, abilities that are based on effortful processing, such as Fluid Reasoning, Learning Efficiency, or Working Memory capacity, tended to exhibit lower stabilities.
+Interestingly, the more knowledge-based abilities of comprehension knowledge, quantitative knowledge, and reading and writing were similarly stable to general intelligence.
+In contrast, abilities that are based on effortful processing, such as fluid reasoning, learning efficiency, or working memory capacity, tended to exhibit lower stabilities.
 This finding may seem counterintuitive, as effortful processing-based abilities are usually thought to be less dependent on environmental influences (e.g., Baltes et al., 1999) and therefore less susceptible to environmental changes.
-On the other hand, in a somewhat different argument, Tucker-Drob and Briley (2014) hypothesized that environmental experiences relevant for knowledge-based abilities may produce lasting stores of declarative knowledge.
+On the other hand, in a somewhat different argument, Tucker-Drob and Briley (2014) hypothesized that environmental experiences relevant to knowledge-based abilities may produce lasting stores of declarative knowledge.
 A similar argument can be made from the perspective of investment theory (Cattell, 1986).
-This theory proposes that during cognitive development, fluid (or effortful-processing-based) abilities are invested in the acquisition of crystallized (or knowledgebased) abilities.
+This theory proposes that during cognitive development, fluid (or effortful processing-based) abilities are invested in the acquisition of crystallized (or knowledge-based) abilities.
 As the result of years of cumulative investment, these crystallized abilities are acquired and automated, such that they are better maintained even as currently available processing power wanes with aging (see also Baltes et al., 1999) or varies from day to day.
 Indeed, effortful processing abilities are known to begin to decline at much earlier periods in adulthood than are knowledge-based abilities (Baltes et al., 1999; Tucker-Drob, 2019).
-Heterogeneity in trajectories of the aging of processing abilities at earlier period of adulthood may contribute to their lower overall stability as compared to knowledge-based abilities (although see Tucker-Drob et al., 2022).
+Heterogeneity in trajectories of the aging of processing abilities at earlier period of adulthood may contribute to their lower overall stability as compared to knowledge-based abilities (also see Tucker-Drob et al., 2022).

 We observed that the differences in stability across abilities are diminished when test reliability is adjusted.
-This finding implies that the differences are at least partially due to tests of knowledge-based abilities being more reliable than tests of effortful-processing-based abilities.
+This finding implies that the differences are at least partially due to tests of knowledge-based abilities being more reliable than tests of effortful processing-based abilities.
 This difference in reliability may be due to a potentially lower emphasis on speededness in knowledge tests compared to processing-based tests, which often have strict time limits that can attenuate reliability (Hong & Cheng, 2019).
-Of course, other test properties such as the average test length or item difficulty distribution may also contribute to systematic differences in the reliability of knowledge-based and effortful-processing-based tests.
+Of course, other test properties such as the average test length or item difficulty distribution may also contribute to systematic differences in the reliability of knowledge-based and effortful processing-based tests.